timoderbeste/gpt-sh/README.md

 ### SHELL

 This is the same as the shell command supported by Shell GPT.
-You can describe some action you want to perform with the shell, Shell GPT 2 will translate your command into a shell script and then execute your command.
+You can describe some action you want to perform with the shell, GPT-SHell will translate your command into a shell script and then execute your command.

 ```
 >>> SHELL: Create five files with names from one to five and type of txt in /tmp